Durjoy001/Java_Tutorial/Java OOPs Concepts/Java Object Class/static keyword/README.md

 * A static method can be invoked without the need for creating an instance/object of a class.
 * A static method can access static data member and can change the value of it.

+**Restrictions for the static method:**
+* The static method can not use non static data member or call non-static method directly.
+* this and super cannot be used in static context.

+### Why is the Java main method static?
+It is because the object is not required to call a static method.
+If it were a non-static method, JVM creates an object first then call main() method that will lead the problem of extra memory allocation.